benrowe/laravel-config/README.md

 [![License](https://poser.pugx.org/benrowe/laravel-config/license.svg)](https://packagist.org/packages/benrowe/laravel-config)

-A Laravel runtime configuration handler that supports hierarchical configuration, however when stored, the data is flattened to basic key/value pairs (for storage in a simple db structure)
+A Laravel runtime configuration handler that supports hierarchical configuration, however when stored, the data is flattened to basic key/value pairs (this allows for more possible storage options)

 ```php
 <?php